How the UK sees Asia

 We spend a lot of time talking about talent development, and hiring at junior levels, but hiring the right (or wrong) person at a senior level can have a much greater impact on the Finance function, and the company.
 Not to mention the CFO’s peace of mind.
 So how can you ensure that you have the right person in that key role, and that your direct reports are fit for the job?
 To share his own insights into senior level hiring, we’re delighted to welcome back to the Global CFO Network one of our alumni who now works for a local business.
 Michael Müller.
 Michael leads Finance for India and Indonesia at NIPSEA Group, better known for its Nippon Paint brand.
 Michael is a highly experienced executive whose previous positions include senior roles for Siemens in Europe and Asia Pacific.

 Members may attend with a member of their Finance team.
-Light refreshments will be served.
+Luncheon and light refreshments will be served.